-Press and hold the E key to recall the last-used NOAA (National Oceanic and Atmospheric Administration) Weather Channel from any channel location.
-Recalls the previously-selected working channel when you press and hold the key again.
+Press and hold the we key to recall the last-used NOAA (National Oceanic and Atmospheric Administration) Weather Channel from any channel location.
+Recalls the previously-selected working channel when you press and hold the we key again.

-4 ■ Key
+4 ENT Key

-Press the Im Key to determine the menu selection.
+Press the Key to determine the menu selection.